viamrobotics/docs/docs/manage/CLI.md

 Once you have [installed the Viam CLI](#install), you must authenticate your CLI session with Viam in order to run CLI commands.

-You can authenticate your CLI session using either a personal access token, an organization API key, or a locations API key.
+You can authenticate your CLI session using either a personal access token, an organization API key, or a location API key.
 To use an organization API key to authenticate, you must first [create an organization API key](#create-an-organization-api-key).
-Similarly, to create a locations API key, you must begin the process by [creating a location API key](#create-a-location-api-key).
+Similarly, to create a location API key, you must begin the process by [creating a location API key](#create-a-location-api-key).

 - To authenticate your CLI session using a personal access token: